navivi/k8s-training/day-2/task-6/README.md

 # Task-6: Define ConfigMap and Secrets
+In this task we woul like to get Environment Variables values from ConfigMap and Secret.
+The value of **CODE_ENABLED** in Lets-Chat-Web will be taken from ConfigMap.
+And we'll create new Environemnt Variables for Lets-Chat-App with DB user and password and their values will be taken from Secret.
 1. Create ConfigMap in yaml file using **kubectl create --save-config -f lc-config.yaml** command
   > * You can use bellow [Specifications Examples](#specifications-examples) to define config yaml file
   > * The ConfigMap should contain property **code.enabled: false**